dewangsharma/Dissertation/README.md

 # Dissertation
 This is my Dissertation for Masters in Advanced Computer Science from University of Leicester, UK.

+This project have been implemented to allow the Professor and Student to interact via Quiz and Feedback.
+Professor can create quiz, and lectures for feedback.
+Student can attend the quiz and give feedback for lectures.
+Create reports and graphs based on the data.
+Thus it will allow the Professor and Student to Analysis their Results or Performance.

+Application Architecture Design:

 This is distributed application.

 DB Script is there to create the Database.